Fermented chicken feed is gaining popularity, and it’s something I like to incorporate on our homestead.

 Fermented feed can get mushy, especially if you use grain.
 In addition, chickens can be messy eaters, and might toss their feed everywhere – and mushy feed gets ground into dirt much easier.

-One way to avoid this is incorporating other goodies into the feed, such as meal worms or table scraps, or even dry feed to provide texture if you find your flock avoiding their fermented feed.
+One way to avoid this is incorporating other goodies into the feed, such as meal worms or table scraps, or even dry feed or oats or sunflower seeds to provide texture if you find your flock avoiding their fermented feed.
+It will also make for less waste.

 Missotten JA1, Michiels J, Dierick N, Ovyn A, Akbarian A, De Smet S. “Effect of fermented moist feed on performance, gut bacteria and gut histo-morphology in broilers.”
 British Poultry Science, 2013;54(5):627-34. doi: 10.1080/00071668.2013.811718.
 Epub 2013 Aug 8.
 PubMed.